Dexploarer/nubis/docs/COMMUNITY_MANAGEMENT_SYSTEM.md

   description: 'Maintain respectful and constructive communication',
   category: 'behavior',
   severity: 'high',
-  examples: [
-    'No personal attacks',
-    'No harassment or bullying',
-    'Be inclusive and welcoming'
+  examples: ['No personal attacks', 'No harassment or bullying', 'Be inclusive and welcoming'],
-  ],
   consequences: [
     'Warning for first violation',
     'Timeout for repeated violations',
-    'Ban for severe or persistent violations'
+    'Ban for severe or persistent violations',
-  ]
+  ],
 });

-// Update an existing guideline await communityService.updateGuideline(guidelineId, {
+// Update an existing guideline await communityService.updateGuideline( guidelineId,
+  {
     severity: 'critical',
-  examples: ['No personal attacks', 'No harassment', 'No hate speech'] }, adminId);
+    examples: ['No personal attacks', 'No harassment', 'No hate speech'], }, adminId,
+);
 ```

 ---